 Is ShareCash A Scam?

-Yes, ShareCash is a scam.
+Yes, ShareCash is undoubtedly a scam.
 It’s a data-harvesting scheme cloaked as a promising money-making platform.
-No matter how many tasks you do, you won’t get paid.
+No matter how many tasks you do, you will never get paid.

 Think about it: